Roofing contractors in

 Inspection Schedule

-Initial permit inspection before work starts, mid-project inspection after decking/underlayment, final inspection upon completion.
-Additional inspections may be required for structural modifications.
+Initial permit inspection before work begins, progress inspection at deck/underlayment stage, and final inspection upon completion.
+Additional inspections required for structural modifications.

 Insurance Minimums